jxnblk/blog/src/posts/iterations-on-a-theme.md

 A fair chunk of my professional work has been around creating UI.
 If you do that long enough, you realize there's a *ton* of ways to lower the amount of effort that requires.
-I use the term **Cheap UI** when I talk about this sort of thing, because I think ultimately the cost what we do today will continue to approach zero in the future.
+I use the term **Cheap UI** when I talk about this sort of thing, because I think ultimately the cost of what we do today will continue to approach zero in the future.
 In the world of A/B experimentation and constant iteration, making UI cheaper to produce, only makes sense[^4].

-In 2013, I released [Basscss][], which was largely based on principles from [Nicole Sullivan's][nicole sullivan] [OOCSS][], [Nicolas Gallagher's][] [Suit CSS][], and a lot of discussions with [Adam Morse][].
+In 2013, I released [Basscss][], which was largely based on principles from [Nicole Sullivan's][nicole sullivan] [OOCSS][], [Nicolas Gallagher's][nicolas gallagher] [Suit CSS][], and a lot of discussions with [Adam Morse][].
-It was my attempt at the time to make building UI as quick and cheap as possible.
+It was my attempt to make building UI as quick and cheap as possible.

-- Reflex Box
-- Rebass
-- Axs
-- Grid Styled
-- Styled System
+That worked well for the time, and served as inspiration for other libraries, like Buzzfeed's [Solid][].
+As soon as I'd take the time to learn React, I could tell it was the next big thing, and I immediately tried to apply some of this same thinking in [Rebass][] and [Reflexbox][].
+Rebass continued to evolve, eventually swapping out CSS for inline styles, which made sharing components via npm even simpler.

+As I continued working on Rebass, I tried out the then cutting edge CSS-in-JS libraries [Aphrodite][] and [Radium][].
+For reasons I can't quite remember, neither one seemed to fit quite what I wanted.
+Around that time, I started hacking on [CXS][] to try to find a simple, lightweight API for styling React components.
+A *ton* of other similar libraries sprung up around the same time, including Glamor, which looked considerably better than anything I would've done.
+Realizing that it'd only be a matter of time until my ideal CSS-in-JS solution existed, I continued to iterate on the higher-level component APIs that I wanted to have for building UI.
+Since Rebass had matured a bit, I didn't want to rock the boat too much for people who were using the library, and I started another blank-slate project called [Axs][].
+Axs is probably one of my least popular libraries, but it's really where the birth of [Styled System][] happened.

+The first version of Axs had a props API that looked a lot like Basscss.
+After writing responsive styles with props like `w`, `sw`, `mw`, `lw` (that's shorthand for `width`, `small-width`, `medium-width`, `large-width`) for a while, I realized they could be combined into a single prop as an array.
+This is JavaScript, after all.
+I loved this API, but wasn't sure if I'd gone too far down a rabbithole.
+I convinced some coworkers to try this approach out on some smaller projects (not the best thing to do, professionally), and surprisingly, they seemed to like the API as well.

+A little later, [Styled Components][] was released, and I immediately realized it was what I wanted to use to build Rebass.
+After a little more tinkering and experimentation, I released [Styled System][], taking the props API from Axs and making it available for anyone to build their own version of Rebass.

 [Nicole Sullivan]: https://mobile.twitter.com/stubbornella/
 [Nicolas Gallagher]: https://github.com/necolas